 Does this also mean having a set approach to the subject?
 (I use the term rather broadly since many of your films don't have a true "subject").
-Roberta Valtorta spoke of a constant "theatricalization" of the subject in your work, of a dramatization achieved through the created pose or other means.
-For example, the use of frames, screens that frame other screens; or how you simultaneously upset and highlight, through mirrored doubling or by sliding the photogram, the most "theatrical" part of the image that in Western tradition has always been at the centre of the frame.
+Roberta Valtorta spoke of a constant "theatricalization" of the subject in your work, of a dramatization achieved through a created pose or other means.
+For example, the use of framing, screens that frame other screens; or how you simultaneously upset and highlight something, through mirrored doubling or by offsetting the frame, the most "theatrical" part of the image that in the Western tradition has always been at the centre of the frame.
 To what extent does this theatricalization influence your way of filmmaking?
 Does it differ from your approach to photography?

 Yes, definitely.
 What I show is never something captured "on the fly," as photo-reporters do.
-I always mull it over, I come back to it several times, with very long pauses.
-Thus, I must admit that I don't like experimenting.
-The very definition of "experimental cinema" seems absurd and old to me (another definition I hate is "art film," which makes me think of a painter making films).
+I always mull it over, I come back to it several times, over a long period of time.
+So, I must admit, I don't like experimenting.
+The very designation of "experimental cinema" seems absurd and old to me (another designation I hate is "art cinema," which makes me think of a painter making films).